dfimerel/dfimerel.github.io/aboutme.md

 subtitle: A little bit about me
 ---

-I am currently a PhD student in Bioinformatics and Computational Biology, working actively on identifying genetic changes in breast cancer.
-I am working at IRIBHM, at the Universite Libre de Bruxelles, in Belgium.
+I am currently a post-doctoral fellow at IRIBHM of the Universite Libre de Bruxelles, working actively on identifying genetic changes in breast cancer.
+I have finished my PhD in Bioinformatics and Computational Biology at the same institute.

 ## My research interests